charlesll/gcvspline/docs/index.md

 Functions are documented and a call with help() of pydoc will provide all the relevant informations.

+- gcvspline and splderivative that are direct wrappers of the FORTRAN functions.
+See gcvspline_fortran_interface.py for an example.

+- Scipy-like interface of several functions: GCVSmoothedNSpline, MSESmoothedNSpline, DOFSmoothedNSpline, SmoothedNSpline.
+See ./examples/gcvspline_scipylike_interface.ipynb for examples.

 ## Examples

 Examples are available in the example folder of gcvspline.